Skip to main content

 • In theatre with sedation

 Both procedures are very similar.
 You may have heard it referred to as a D&C which means dilatation and curettage.
-Although this is technically a procedure done for heavy periods some people use this term to explain surgical management of miscarriage also. .
+Although this is technically a procedure done for heavy periods some people use this term to explain surgical management of miscarriage also.

-What does and MVA involve?
+What does an MVA involve?

 You will be given a medication (misoprostol) to soften the cervix (neck of the womb) prior to the procedure.
 Some women will experience side effects with these misoprostol tablets.
 Possible side effects include nausea, vomiting, diarrhoea, abdominal pain, headache, hot flushes and an unpleasant taste in the mouth.
 These side effects are reduced by giving the tablets vaginally (ask a member of your healthcare team for more information about this).
 You may experience some bleeding.